alicewriteswrongs/dotfiles/README.md

 You should be able to just run `rake`, which will symlink dotfiles, install homebrew, install homebrew dependencies, setup [vim-plug](https://github.com/junegunn/vim-plug/), and install neovim plugins.

+## management

+To update neovim plugins you can do `rake vim:update`.